3 tips to choose the right music for your videos

 Ben Hess is a director, cinematographer, filmmaker, and Epidemic Sound Ambassador.
 Check out his YouTube channel here.

-Check out Epidemic Sound's library to choose from more than 40,000 royalty free tracks and 90,000 sound effects to use in your content.
+Check out Epidemic Sound's catalog below to choose from more than 50,000 tracks and 200,000 unique sound effects and variatons.

 Are you a video editor or filmmaker?
 Whether you’re an absolute master or just a beginner, discover what Epidemic Sound has to offer on our Epidemic Sound for Filmmaking page.
 Oh, and if you’re looking for some background music for your videos, we got you covered.